-Your PC might have an inaccurate IP address which blocks it from web access.
+Your PC might have an inaccurate IP address which blocks it from web access that’s why it gives the error of wifi connected but no internet.
 A typical motivation behind why you could have an invalid IP is a result of a fixed location set in Windows settings.

 If you want to set your IP to a specific incentive for a particular explanation, the best practice is to train Windows to acquire an IP address and a DNS server address from your switch or mode.